uniwebcms/framework/README.md

 ## Why Uniweb Framework?

 **Build plug-and-play Foundations.** Create a Foundation and deploy it across multiple sites.
 When you update components, all connected sites benefit automatically (controlled by per-site versioning policy).

+**Components without the complexity.** A lightweight JavaScript engine runs in every site and provides all the typical code – localization, analytics, data fetching, forms, uploads.
+You just write components that receive preprocessed content and render it.

 **Standard React workflow.** Use any packages, styles, or tools you prefer.
 The Framework scaffolds a normal React project – no vendor lock-in.